fairagro/m4.4_sciwin_client/paper/paper.md

 ![](../docs/src/assets/sciwin-overview2.svg) <!--may change path to paper folder-->

 ## Creation of CWL Files
-...
+To create CWL CommandLineTools, users must prefix their tool or script invocations with the "s4n create" prefix.
+The SciWIn client automatically identifies the inputs of the CommandLineTool based on the program call.
+Outputs are the newly generated files produced after executing a command or script.
+When a new project is initialized, a Git repository is created in the background to provide a version-controlled environment for tracking changes and support this process.
+While the system can automatically infer inputs and outputs, users also have the option to define them explicitly.
+Users can specify a container image pulled from Docker Hub or provide paths to local Dockerfiles to ensure consistent, reproducible execution environments across different systems.

 ## Workflow Execution
-...
 For the execution on remote compute clusters SciWIn-Client is able to communicate with the REST-API of Reana[@Simko2019Reana].
 Structured execution results in form of RO-crates[@SoilandReyes2022ROCrate] more specifically Workflow Run RO-Crates[@Leo2024WRRC] using the Provenance Run Crate profile can be exported. ...
+...
 ## ...
 ...